 Material Overview

 Socket set screws can be made from a variety of materials, each influencing their performance and durability in different environments.
-The choice of material affects the screw’s suitability for specific applications.
+The choice of material affects the screw’s suitability for specific applications, from a workshop table top to heavier industrial use.
 In this article, we will explore the materials commonly used in socket set screws and their unique benefits.

 Steel Variants